Users can access documents based on the rights granted to them per cabinet, folder, or document. Access rights may be set on each of these items:

 Workspace Access Inheritance

 There is also a cabinet flag for workspace access inheritance.
-This flag is set if your cabinet has workspaces configured in it.
+This flag, "Allow documents to be filed in workspaces", is set if your cabinet has workspaces configured in it.
 It says, "When a workspace is selected as a filing destination, the document inherits the workspace's profile values and the internal members of the workspace's ACL, but the document isn't actually filed in a folder."
 Any time a document is "filed" to a workspace (as opposed to just being profiled to it), it will inherit the same access rights as the workspace.
 This setting overrides any default access that may have been set for the Cabinet security.
-This setting will also override any Profile-based Security which may be defined.
-However, if you do have any profile-based security defined for the workspace attribute, we recommend that the workspace's access be set to match the profile's security as well.